charmplusplus/charm/doc/charm++/manual.rst

 infrastructures supported by Charm++ are UDP, MPI, OFI, Infiniband, uGNI, and PAMI.
 Charm++ programs can run without changing the source on all these platforms.
-Charm++ programs can also interoperate with MPI programs (§ :numref:`sec:interop`).
+Charm++ programs can also interoperate with MPI programs (§ :numref:`sec:mpiinterop`).
 Please see the Installation and Usage section for details about installing, compiling and running Charm++ programs (§ :numref:`sec:install`).